 This park is located on Park Drive just off of east State Road across from the Grant Elementary School.
-Blanche Lake is great for fishing, whether from the 144' of docks (docks installed in May) or from a boat.
+Blanche Lake is great for fishing, whether from the 144' of docks (installed in May) or from a boat.
 The boat launch is available seasonally and makes it easier to get boats in and out of the lake.
 A 40' swim beach to the east of the boat launch was completed in the summer of 2012.
 We have most recently added L.E.D. lights throughout Blanche Lake Park, and some surveillance.
-In May 2013, two new 15' player benches were installed at the ballfield as well as a set of used bleachers for spectators.
+In May 2013, two 15' player benches were installed at the ballfield as well as a set of used bleachers for spectators.
 The City of Grant received a $56,000 grant for the construction of an amphitheatre at the Park.

 Trails at Blanche Lake Park